go101/immutable-value-proposal/README.md

 From the above descriptions and explainations, we know:
 * a constant is not only a read-only value, it is also an immutable value.
-* a reader value can be a variable or a constant, it can be read-only or writable.
+* a reader value may be a variable or a constant, so it may be read-only or writable.
-* a writer value can be a variable or a constant, it can be read-only or writable.
+* a writer value may be a variable or a constant, so it may be read-only or writable.
 * some read-only values are immutable values, but most are not.

-No data synchronizations are needed in reading immutable values, but data synchronizations are still needed when concurrently reading a read-only value which is not an immutable value.
+No data synchronizations are needed in concurrently reading immutable values, but data synchronizations are still needed when concurrently reading a read-only value which is not an immutable value.